brainstormforce/header-footer-elementor/readme.txt

 **Deeper Integrations** - Astra works seamlessly with all WooCommerce plugins, LifterLMS, LearnDash, etc. Therefore, you can now build online stores or websites offering online courses with Astra and Elementor!

 **Ready-to-use complete website demos** - Astra offers free ready-made website demos built with Elementor.
-You can import them using the <a href="https://wordpress.org/plugins/astra-sites/">Astra Starter Sites</a> plugin, tweak them as you want and go live in minutes!
+You can choose any of the Elementor templates <a href="https://wpastra.com/elementor-templates-free-downloads/">Elementor Templates</a>, tweak them as you want and go live in minutes!

 = SUPPORTED & ACTIVELY DEVELOPED =
 Need help with something?
 Have an issue to report?
 [Get in touch](https://github.com/Nikschavan/header-footer-elementor "Header Footer elementor on GitHub"). with us on GitHub.